DJBarnes/winelist/readme.md

 ## Overview
 Winelist is a small laravel 4.0.* application that shows some of the basic functionality that can be accomplished with Laravel.
 The project was the result of a small set of classes I taught on the framework.
 It allowed students to understand MVC, and get a feel for how the components fit together.

+A demo of this application can be seen at the following [Link](http://barnesbrothers.homeserver.com/winelist).
+The application is wired up to an actual database, and although I don't mind you playing around to see how the application functions, please don't be a troll.
+Otherwise I will be forced to remove the database component and alter the behavior of the application to something different than what the code reflects.

 ## Technologies
 ### Laravel 4.0.*
 The project uses Laravel 4.0.*.
 No other libraries were used.
 The main focus was on vanila laravel.